Embed forms on external websites

 Save the form, and go live.

-In the Related marketing form pages column, select Add new form page (open the ellipsis menu here to find this command if you don't see it).
+In the Related marketing form pages column, select Add new form page (select the the ellipsis button here to find this command if you don't see it).
 A quick-create flyout slides in.
 A form page is a virtual page where you can make a few extra configuration settings for forms that will be embedded externally.

 Use the quick-create form to set up your form options.
 The settings here are the same as the settings for a form element placed on a marketing page.

 Select Save to create the new form page, and go back to the Form hosting tab for your form.

-If your form does not use prefill, complete the following steps:
+If your form doesn't use prefill, complete the following steps: